 Overview of California’s Lien Waiver Rules

 Although every state has different rules, lien waivers are generally the same everywhere, including in California.
-That is to say that at its core, a lien waiver is simply a document signed by a potential lien claimant (such as a contractor or supplier) stating that they waive future lien rights against the property, usually in exchange for payment.
+That is to say that at its core, a lien waiver – also known as a lien release – is simply a document signed by a potential lien claimant (such as a contractor or supplier) stating that they waive future lien rights against the property, usually in exchange for payment.
+Signing a lien waiver that meets the state’s requirements releases the right to file a mechanics lien.

 You can’t just waive lien rights in your contract